 Health insurance is all about being prepared for what might happen, and how you can protect your family from potential financial risk.
-With this insight, you can be informed of the Minimum Essential Coverage plans available and the ten health benefits offered through ACA.
+With this insight, you can be informed of the Minimum Essential Coverage (MEC) plans available and the ten health benefits offered through ACA.

 Minimum Essential Coverage Policies

 Policies that meet the ACA requirements provide for assessments but not necessarily the treatments needed for the cure.
 This concept is embodied in the ten health benefits covered by ACA.
 Assessment, Prediction, Prevention.
-Which lessens the need for Cure.
+Which lessens the need for a cure.
 They do not, however, provide for things such as the loss of income or the additional expense of engaging care staff.

 - Ambulatory patient services (Outpatient care)

 - Emergency Services (Trips to the emergency room